 powered by Surfing Waves

-PODCASTS: World Water Day 2024 is about working together to balance everyone’s needs, with a dedication to ensure no one is left behind, to make water a catalyst for a more peaceful world.
+PODCASTS: Let's talk about #glaciers!
+Between 2000-2023, our world's glaciers collectively lost 6, 542 trillion tonnes of ice; This corresponds to an equivalent of 30 years of water consumption of the entire global population.
 Join the conversation in the SDG Media Zone on the transformation and solutions needed to achieve SDG 6 and hear how the global community are accelerating progress towards this goal.
 Check out the programme and watch live here.
 Listen the audio-podcasts!

-CAMPAIGN MATERIALS: Be part of the global campaign on ‘Water for Peace’.
+CAMPAIGN MATERIALS: Be part of the "Glacier Preservation."Campaign!
+Help secure essential water resources and earn a certificate for your advocacy.
+Stand with us to make a lasting impact, because every glacier counts.
 We need everyone – from individuals and families to companies and governments – to do what they can to cooperate on water and pave the way for a more harmonious society.
-Download resources to get involved this World Water Day and find out more about the connection between water and peace.
+To be part of the global campaign; Explore Fact sheet, the action toolkit and Download resources.

 WHY WE CELEBRATE THE DAY?